Henk Sneevliet: Back in the Netherlands

-In 1929 Sneevliet formed a new political party, the Revolutionary Socialist Party (RSP).
+In 1929, Sneevliet formed a new political party, the Revolutionary Socialist Party (RSP).
 This organization concentrated on national issues, gaining some successes in organizing the unemployed movement, strike actions, and the struggle against the rise of fascism.

 He remained interested in Indonesian affairs and in 1933 was sentenced to five months imprisonment for his solidarity actions for the Dutch and Indonesian sailors who took part in the mutiny on "De Zeven Provinciën", which was put down by an air bombardment in which twenty-three sailors were killed and which at the time aroused considerable passions in the Dutch public opinion.
 That same year, while still imprisoned, Sneevliet was elected a member of the Lower House of parliament, a position in which he remained until 1937.

-In August 1933 the RSP signed the "Declaration of the Four" along with the International Communist League, led by Leon Trotsky, the OSP and the Socialist Workers' Party of Germany.
-This declaration was intended as a step towards a new 4th International of revolutionary socialist parties.
+In August 1933, the RSP signed the "Declaration of the Four" along with the International Communist League, led by Leon Trotsky, the OSP and the Socialist Workers' Party of Germany.
+This declaration was intended as a step towards a new Fourth International of revolutionary socialist parties.
+In 1938, Sneevliet and the RSP ultimately refused to join this new international organization, however, thereby breaking with the Trotskyist movement.

-In Amsterdam, Sneevliet (as "Henricus" or "Henryk Sneevliet") was among Ignace Reiss's circle, which included: Henriette Roland-Holst, Hildo Krop, Princess Juliana of the Netherlands, "Professor Carvalho" (Ricardo Carvalho Calero), "H. C. Pieck" (Henri Pieck).
-Reiss had a train ticket to visit Sneevliet when he (Reiss) was assassinated in Lausanne, Switzerland, in 1937.

-In 1938 Sneevliet and the RSP ultimately refused to join this new international organization, however, thereby breaking with the Trotskyist movement.
 Instead the RSP became a part of the International Bureau of Revolutionary Socialist Unity along with the Independent Labour Party (Britain) and the Workers' Party of Marxist Unification (POUM) of Spain.

+In Amsterdam, Sneevliet (as "Henricus" or "Henryk Sneevliet") was among Ignace Reiss's circle, which included: Henriette Roland-Holst, Hildo Krop, Princess Juliana of the Netherlands, "Professor Carvalho" (Ricardo Carvalho Calero), and "H. C. Pieck" (Henri Pieck).
+Sneevliet had informed Victor Serge that Reiss, a leading GPU official in the Netherlands was "heartbroken" by the Zinoviev Trial and had crossed over to the anti-Stalinist Opposition.
+Sneevliet and Serge waited in Rheims to meet him on 5 September 1937, but he never arrived.
+In his autobiography Serge described Sneevliet that day as thus: "his face wore a persistent frown amid its close lines, but he never lost heart."
+The train ticket to visit Sneevliet was found in his pocket when he (Reiss) was assassinated in Lausanne, Switzerland.

+With James Maxton of the ILP, Sneevliet headed deputations to civil war Spain on behalf of the international campaign for socialists there persecuted after the May Days of Barcelona.
+"They harassed Republican Ministers with their questions and protests and proceeded to knock on the doors of the Communist Party's secret prisons."
+Despite expecting to hear that the POUM Executive had been summarily executed, the campaign, according to Victor Serge in the 1940s, saved their lives and was "a real moral triumph".